Download and print as a PDF (236kB pdf)

 If this happens, you will need to stay in hospital and have a tube inserted until the lung has re-inflated.

-Despite these possible complications, percutaneous biopsy is normally very safe, and is designed to save you having a bigger procedure.
+Despite these possible complications, percutaneous biopsy is normally very safe, and is designed to save you having a bigger and more risky procedure.

 Who can I contact for further information and advice?